International Airlines Group: Aborted Norwegian takeover, and group fleet orders

-In April 2018, it was reported that IAG was considering a takeover of Norwegian, a low-budget competitor to the group, however by early 2019 IAG had fully disposed of its stake in Norwegian.
+In April 2018, it was reported that IAG was considering a takeover of Norwegian, a low-budget competitor to the group, however, by early 2019, IAG had fully disposed of its stake in Norwegian.

-In June 2019, IAG signed a letter of intent to purchase 200 Boeing 737 MAX aircraft even though at the time of the signing the 737 MAX was still grounded worldwide following the two fatal crashes likely caused by the design of the MCAS system.
+At the 2019 Paris Air Show, IAG signed a letter of intent to purchase 200 Boeing 737 MAX aircraft consisting of the 737 MAX 8 and 737 MAX 10 variants to be allocated to the group's various airlines even though at the time of the signing the 737 MAX was still grounded worldwide following the two fatal crashes likely caused by the design of the MCAS system.
 Aviation analysts have questioned IAG's leadership in making such an order when the 737 MAX design is still being rectified.
 IAG CEO Willie Walsh, shrugged off the plane's uncertain future.
 "We're partnering with the Boeing brand", he said.
 "That's the brand that I'm doing business with.
 That's the brand that I’ve worked with for years.
 And it's a brand that I trust".

-At the 2019 Paris Air Show IAG also agreed to purchase 14 Airbus A321XLR aircraft, 8 for delivery to Iberia and 6 to Aer Lingus, with options for a further 14 of the aircraft.
+Also at the 2019 Paris Air Show, IAG agreed to purchase 14 Airbus A321XLR aircraft, 8 for delivery to Iberia and 6 to Aer Lingus, with options for a further 14 of the aircraft.

+On 19 May 2022, IAG finalised the purchase of 50 Boeing 737 MAX aircraft consisting of the 737 MAX 200 and 737 MAX 10 variants with 100 options to be allocated to the group's various airlines, which was originally announced at the 2019 Paris Air Show.

+On 9 May 2025, IAG ordered up to 76 aircraft from Airbus and Boeing, out of which 32 firm orders and 10 options for the Boeing 787-10 will be allocated to British Airways, and 21 firm orders and 13 options for the Airbus A330-900 will be allocated to Aer Lingus, Iberia and LEVEL.
+It also revealed the firming of options for 18 additional aircraft, including six Airbus A350-1000 aircraft and six Boeing 777-9 aircraft for British Airways, and six Airbus A350-900 aircraft for Iberia.

+On 1 August 2025, IAG confirmed that the Boeing 737 MAX order will be allocated to Vueling to replace their older Airbus A320ceo aircraft.